 And here is a really wonderful photo which was posted in the Dallas History Facebook group by Mary Doster from the collection of her husband Jim Doster, showing Abrams, looking north, in 1925.
 (The location of the twin tanks was actually outside the Dallas city limits in 1919 — see the boundary on a 1919 map here.)
 I never get tired of seeing streetcars, especially traveling down streets I drive everyday.

-A few articles about the tanks’ beginning in 1923 and their end in 1955.
-(All articles and photos are larger when clicked.)
+A few articles about the tanks’ beginning in 1923.

 First two photos from the book Reminiscences, A Glimpse of Old East Dallas.

 Aerial photo — titled “East Dallas — 1923” — is a Fairchild Aerial Surveys photograph, from the George W. Cook Dallas/Texas Image Collection, DeGolyer Library, Central University Libraries, Southern Methodist University; more information is here.
 (I have adjusted the color.)

 Screenshot is from a City of Dallas silent film, shot for the water department — the film is in the TAMI collection here, and the standpipes pop up at the 6:39-ish mark.
 Thanks to John Botefuhr for posting the link to this film on the Lakewood 1925-1985 Facebook group.

 More on the tanks’ removal in 1955 can be found in these Dallas Morning News articles:

 - “Familiar Old Landmark To Be Removed” (DMN, March 20, 1955)